Danganronpa S: Ultimate Summer Camp: Plot

-Once all Hope Fragments had been acquired, the Monokubs hold a graduation ceremony, though it is interrupted by the students of Hope's Peak Elementary, who, together with one of the Monokubs, betrays the rest of the group and attempts to prolong the training camp.
+Once all Hope Fragments have been acquired, the Monokubs hold a graduation ceremony, though it is interrupted by the students of Hope's Peak Elementary, who, together with Monokid of the Monokubs, betray the rest of the group and attempt to prolong the training camp.
 One of the preschoolers, Monaca Towa, uses a special megaphone to destroy the Monokubs, hoping to get their wands.
 Monokuma ends up getting the wands instead, and using them, he resets the entire simulation, destroying all the Hope Fragments in the process, and attempts to force the participants into a mutual killing game after erasing select memories.
 One participant, Makoto Naegi, somehow maintains his memory, and begins to formulate a plan to stop Monokuma using Monaca's megaphone.
 Makoto ends up facing off against Monokuma at the central island, although Makoto loses, and has his memory erased.
 Makoto is then saved by the other participants, who were able to regain their memories after hearing Monokuma's conversation with Makoto.
 Together, they manage to defeat Monokuma and reacquire their Hope Fragments.
 With this, the participants are able to successfully return to the real world, ending the program, as well as their time at Hope's Peak.